ably/ably-python/README.md

 We regression-test the SDK against a selection of Python versions (which we update over time, but usually consists of mainstream and widely used versions).
 Please refer to [.travis.yml](./.travis.yml) for the set of versions that currently undergo CI testing.

 If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-python/issues/new) in this repository or [contact Ably customer support](https://support.ably.io/) for advice.

+## Known Limitations

+Currently, this SDK only supports [Ably REST](https://www.ably.io/documentation/rest).
+The following are some of the Ably REST features that are *not supported*:

+- Feature 1
+- Feature 2
+- Feature 3

 ## Documentation